 ASK, ASK, ASK!
 No matter how good our Intuition is we can NOT actually know what others think or feel.
 We are not them.

 We’re not meant to be all-knowing, perfect, infallible!
-No matter how smart or experienced, there are things we simply cannot know about others – unless they tell us! – especially people we’re not deeply acquainted with.
-SO ask question – even when we think we know what’s going on.
+No matter how smart or experienced, we simply cannot be in someone else’s head.
+They have to tell us – especially those people we’re not deeply acquainted with.
+SO ask question – even if we think we have an idea about what’s going on.
 We may be surprised by the answers!

 EXP: Barbara had handed her business card to the leader of a workshop at the break.
 Later that day he made a disparaging remark about the kind of people she worked with.
 Barbara was hurt & angry.
 She felt the comment was aimed at her & her profession.
 She thought of all the possible meanings & reasons for his put-down – & fumed!

 • At the end of the event she asked to speak to him.
 “Why did you say that _____ are such troublemakers?”
 He thought for a moment, then said “Last time I did this seminar there were a whole group of them & they were constantly disruptive & argumentative.
 They ruined the event!”